Western Australian borders: 1788–1825

 It has been suggested that the 1788 claim by the British of 135° east was in reference to Spain's claims under the Treaty of Tordesillas.
 Spain was seen as no longer having an interest in the area.
-On the other hand, the other signatories to the treaty, the Portuguese still had a presence in Macau and East Timor.
-Adoption of 135° east as a boundary would minimise provocation of the Portuguese.
-By 1825, however, Britain was powerful enough and found it convenient to adopt the original line of the Portuguese under the treaty, 129° east.
+The other signatories to the treaty, the Portuguese, still had a presence in Macau and East Timor.
+Adoption of 135° east as a boundary would minimize provocation of the Portuguese.
+By 1825, Britain was powerful enough and found it convenient to adopt the original line of the Portuguese under the treaty, 129° east.

 1825–29

 The line of 129° east first became a border in Australia as the western border of New South Wales (NSW) in 1825 (16 July 1825 – MAP).

 On 16 July 1825, the western boundary of New South Wales was relocated at 129° east to take in the new settlement at Melville Island.